Warhorst/pacman/README.md

 ### Ghosts
 - adapt Blinkys speed based on remaining dots

-### Fruit
-- eating the fruits gives the player points

 ### Graphics
 - return the correct z coordinate from the board (or only x and y)
 - render points for eating a ghost